 The ability to transfer electricity from one island to the other is an important aspect of managing security of supply, particularly as there are no thermal stations in the South Island to call upon in times of low hydro storage.
 Net weekly HVDC transfer is shown in the chart below with north transfer from Benmore to Haywards and south transfer in the opposite direction.

 Spot prices can be an indicator of security of supply risk.
 Typically they rise when supply is tight, such as during 'dry years'.
-Weekly average spot prices for each island are shown in the graphs below.
+Weekly 7 day rolling spot prices for each island are shown in the graphs below.
 The corresponding prices for the previous year are also included for comparison.